Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 _[⬆ Back to Top](#table-of-contents)_

 69. ### Question69
-Which two criteria are useful in deciding if something should be documented every sprint? (choose best two answers)
+Which two criteria are useful in deciding if something should be documented every Sprint? (choose best two answers)

 - [ ] The Scrum Master requires it.
 - [x] It is required by the Definition of Done.